 Management's estimate of the defined benefit obligation is based on a number of critical underlying assumptions such as standard rates of inflation, mortality, discount rate and anticipation of future salary increases.
 Variation in these assumptions may significantly impact the liability and the annual defined benefit expenses (as analysed in Note 24).
-The net defined benefit pension liability at 31 March 2023 was £7,848k (2022: £8,354k).
+The net defined benefit pension liability at 31 March 2024 was £7,936k (2023: £7,848k).

 A key estimate is in relation to recoverability of rent arrears.
 Management considers the likelihood of recovery on a regular basis and has robust processes in place to pursue outstanding amounts.
 Provision is made for former tenant arrears and where the arrears are over one year old.

-Gain/losses on sale of fixed assets are treated as part of operating activities and are therefore included in reaching operating surplus.
+Gain/losses on the sale of fixed assets are treated as part of operating activities and are therefore included in reaching operating surplus.